 - Formation and supply of new blood cells

 Muscles are the largest soft tissues of the musculoskeletal system.
-The muscle cell - muscle fibre - produce contractions that move body parts, including internal organs.
+The muscle cells - muscle fibres - produce contractions that move body parts, including internal organs.
 Associated connective tissue binds muscle fibres into fascicles or bundles, and these associated connective tissues also convey nerve fibres and blood vessels (capillaries) to the muscle cells.

 - Production of movement